nyyubio/First_Website/content/page/links.md

 [Our World in Data]: Clean data visualization and statistics about the coronavirus pandemic in the world, including number of cases, amount of testing performed in each country, number of deaths, mortality rates, etc.

+[New York Times coronavirus maps]: Clean visualization of cases all over the world with maps, as well as rate of change (the degree in which cases rising) for each country, as well as county- and state-based data for USA.

 [Worldometer coronavirus cases]: Real-time data collected "directly from government's communication channels or indirectly".
 I don't know how accurate the datasets are, but their numbers are usually higher than all the official numbers, since official numbers are updated only once or a few fixed times a day.

 [The COVID Tracking Project]: US State-by-state dataset of coronavirus cases.
 Includes data on number of tests performed for each state.

+[Google Community Mobility Reports]: Google's aggregated mobility reports for each country and local region.
+Data based on location histories of Google users.

 [ECDC]: https://www.ecdc.europa.eu/en/covid-19-pandemic
 [Johns Hopkins Coronavirus Resource Center]: https://coronavirus.jhu.edu/